-^() EBIT margin, considered equivalent to operating profit/loss (as a percentage of revenue)
+- () EBIT margin, considered equivalent to operating profit/loss (as a percentage of revenue) - () Used to extrapolate cash flows beyond the budgeted period - () Pre-tax discount rate applied

 The discount rate applied (weighted average cost of capital or WACC) is 12.6%.
 It is calculated taking as reference the interest rates on South African sovereign debt (ten-year swap on the South African Rand), a market risk premium of 5% and the capital structure of similar companies.